bschollnick/QuickBBS/docs/design documents/frontend_design.md

   maintenance are explicit goals, not afterthoughts.
 - **Content arrives however you already put files somewhere.** SFTP, FTP, Samba, a file manager, a sync tool — the gallery does not care.
-It reads what is on disk (§1.1), so any means of getting files there works and none is privileged.
+It reads what is on disk (Section 1.1), so any means of getting files there works and none is privileged.
 - **Format-agnostic.** Broad file-format support is a deliberate goal, inherited from the project's BBS lineage — a bulletin board served whatever people brought to it.
 - **Cross-platform.** The server runs on macOS, Windows, and Linux; the client is any